Overdrive (2017 film): Plot

 When the day of the robbery comes, the brothers put their plan into effect.
-Stephanie, locked in a room in Morier's house, attempts to seduce Laurent and fails, although she manages to steal his key to the door and escapes.
+Stephanie, locked in a room in Morier's house, attempts to seduce Laurent and fails, although she manages to steal his key to the door and escape.
 She sets off the house alarms and leaves with a rifle to meet Andrew, Garret and their team at the door.

 Morier realises that the events that led up to this point have been part of an elaborate diversion to allow them to steal his own car collection.
 Morier only understands what is happening as the gang are making their escape and he chases them to the docks.

 During the pursuit, Andrew proposes to Stephanie and she agrees to marry him.
-In a final confrontation, Morier is killed when his car is rammed into the water by a large motor coach driven by Devin.
+In a final confrontation, Morier is killed when his Maserati Quattroporte is rammed into the water by a large motor coach driven by Devin.
 Devin leaves, promising to call Garret.

-Andrew and Garret give all of Morier's cars to Klemp, revealing that this had been the plan all along, and that they had partnered with Klemp to get back at Morier.
+Andrew and Garret give all of Morier's cars to Klemp, revealing that this had been the plan all along, and that they had partnered with him to get back at Morier.
 In a further plot twist, the two Interpol agents were also partnered with Klemp.
 But as Devin leaves, she has in her hand the code to the garage where Klemp keeps his prized Ferrari.

 Garret, Stephanie and Andrew are later seen together in Paris.
-Garrett thinks he has been stood up again when Devin shows up in Klemp's Ferrari and gives the keys to Andrew.
+Garrett fears he has been stood up again when Devin shows up in Klemp's Ferrari and gives the keys to Andrew.
 When Andrew then gives the car to Garret, Garret thinks this means Andrew is leaving the business.
 However, Stephanie mentions that there is a very rare car in Barcelona, one out of only nine in the world, and the three are tempted to steal it.
 Andrew decides to join them and the re-established team begins to make plans.